Solenoid Function difference with Coil, Inductor, Electromagnet

 Solenoid Function

 The main function of solenoid is to convert electrical energy to mechanical energy or linear motion.
-When the coil of the solenoid is connected with a power supply, it creates a magnetic field or magnetic flux which attracts the core of the solenoid.
+When the coil of the solenoid is connected to a power supply, it creates a magnetic field or magnetic flux which attracts the core of the solenoid.
 So a linear motion is produced on the movable core and it tends to move.
-Solenoid used as a passive transducer in many applications.
+Solenoids are used as passive transducers in many applications.

 Difference between Coil and Solenoid